Prometric | DHA | HAAD mock test 3

 16.

-The parents of a child with leukemia ask the nurse why irradiation of the spine and skull is necessary.
-What is the most accurate response by the nurse?
+The parents of an 8-year-old child diagnosed with acute leukemia ask the nurse why their child needs radiation therapy to the spine and skull.
+How should the nurse respond most accurately?

 17.

-A nurse identifies that an older adult has not achieved the desired outcome from a prescribed proprietary medication.
-When assessing the situation, the client shares that the medication is too expensive and the prescription was never filled.
-What should the nurse do?
+During a follow-up visit, a nurse notes that an older adult client has not achieved the expected therapeutic outcome from a prescribed proprietary medication.
+When asked, the client reveals that the medication was never filled because of its cost.
+What is the nurse’s most appropriate action?

 18.